qunfengdong/DCN/README.md

 ## Install

-To check out the source code, go to https://github.com/qunfengdong/EMR_network.git.
-To obtain the scripts and example fasta files, do the following:
+To check out the source code, go to https://github.com/qunfengdong/EMR_network.
+To obtain the scripts and example EMR files, do the following:

 ```shell
 $ git clone https://github.com/qunfengdong/EMR_network.git